nickmeldrum/nickmeldrumdotcom-githubpages/_posts/2019-12-12-intriguing-reason-node-not-promises-by-default.md

 ## Ah-ha!
 Finally an absolute objective reason why libraries should NOT provide promises by default

 So there we have it.
-If a library uses promises by default it removes the capability of a user of that library from getting a reliable usable core dump for doing postmortem debugging.
+If a library uses promises by default it removes the capability of a user of that library from getting a reliable usable core dump for doing post-mortem debugging.

 This is not an issue for the majority of application developers.
 But it's a significant and important issue for some users and an execution engine should absolute not limit this ability.